TillaTheHun0/SSReact/README.md

 ### Thanks

-Thanks to Luan and [his project](https://github.com/luangjokaj/react-ssr-boilerplate) that provided a great deal of the scaffolding to start this boilerplate!
+Thanks to Luan and [his project](https://github.com/luangjokaj/react-ssr-boilerplate) that provided a great deal of the intial scaffolding I used for this boilerplate!